-Link to the sports shops
+Link to the bike guides

 Some accommodation providers in the Achensee region particularly tailor their offers to suit the needs of mountain bikers and road riders.
 These quality-approved cycling accommodation providers fulfil the criteria to be bike-friendly businesses as determined by Tirol Werbung.

 Click here for bike-friendly accommodations

 - 780 km long crossing of the Alps by mountain bike – this is the mountainbike safari Tirol.
 Special feature: bikers can cover 15,000 of the 32,000 metres of elevation gain with one of the 21 mountain railways.

 - Mountain bikes are taken on the ascent via Karwendel cable car in Pertisau to Zwölferkopf free of charge.
 As owner of an Achensee Holiday Card you must pay a surcharge of EUR 6,- per trip for your bike.

 Bike washing stations